kevinbullock/SAR-in-simple-terms/README.md

 # SAR in simple terms
-This is a summary of Synthetic Aperture Radar (SAR) in simple plain language and terminology.
+Recently, I wanted to learn more about Synthetic Aperture Radar (SAR) technology, and found it very vague and mysterious, despite it being invented in 1951!!
+So this is my attempt to gather information and summarize in simple plain language and terminology.

 **Definition:**